The Best Practices Businesses Are Using To Beat Content Fatigue

 Why Content Fatigue Is a Problem

-Content creation has exploded.
+Content creation has exploded, fueled in part by the demand for SEO-driven content online.
 It’s easier than ever to write your own thought leadership piece and share it on LinkedIn.
 Filming and launching a video that gains hundreds of millions of views is possible with an iPhone and a healthy Wi-Fi signal.

 Better still, content captures attention.
-Over 90% of marketers agree content marketing has been effective for their business.
+Over 90% of marketers agree content marketing has been effective for their business — with the engagement metrics to prove it.

 Ebook